colindecarlo/collection/README.md

 ### reduce($func, $intial)

-Reduce the elements contained in the collection down to a single value. `reduce` returns the reduced value computed by `$func`.
+Generate a single aggregate value derived from applying `$func` to each element of the collection.

 #### Parameters